haukex/sleep_until/README.md

 It is implemented using `clock_nanosleep(2)` on POSIX systems and `SetWaitableTimerEx` on Windows.
+At the time of writing, Mac OS X apparently does not have `clock_nanosleep`, so this module does not work there.

 See the notes in `time.sleep()` on the behavior when interrupted and on accuracy.
 Additionally, because this function uses the system clock as a